Dear Mark,

 the worst bettor on football, I always make my pick, and then bet against

-myself. -Mark Twain impressionist, McAvoy Layne
+myself. -Mark Twain impressionist McAvoy Layne